 The DFFB offers five full-time programmes of study: Directing, Producing, Cinematography, Editing & Sound, and Screenwriting.
 Applications to these five specialisations are accepted each autumn for the following academic year.
-The entrance examinations take place in the spring; the academic year begins at the end of September.
+The entrance examinations take place in the spring; the academic year begins at the beginning of October.

 To enrol in studies at the DFFB, candidates must go through a comprehensive application process: Students first submit an application and portfolio.
 The DFFB then selects a small proportion of applicants and invites them to attend a one-week entrance examination at the academy.
 This examination is overseen by an examination board.